FloBeni/2023-alternative_splicing/README.md

             introns that were upstream or downstream of these extreme coordinates.

-        -   **id**: seqname;gene_id;splice3;end:strand
+        -   **id**: Semicolon-separated list of tag-value seqname;gene_id;splice3;end:strand

-        -   **fpkm**: weighted_fpkm of the corresponding gene.
+        -   **fpkm**: Weighted_fpkm of the corresponding gene.
+Computed as the average FPKM across samples, weighted by the sequencing depth of each sample.
+The sequencing depth of a sample is the median *per*-base read coverage across BUSCO genes.

-        -   **splicesite**: Identify the dinucletotides donor and acceptor.
+        -   **splicesite**: Identify the dinucletotides donor and acceptor. (ex: GT AG)

-        -   **phase**: Extract the phase of the intron from the GTF.
+        -   **phase**: Extract the phase of the intron from the GTF file.

-        -   **Annotation**:Check if the intron is annotated or not.
+        -   **Annotation**: Check if the intron is annotated (*i.e.* present in the GFF)or not.

-        -   **mira criptic_intron**:
+        -   **mira criptic_intron**: For minor introns sharing a boundary with a major intron:
             $\mathrm{Minor~intron~relative~abundance~MIRA_i=\frac{N_i^m}{N^M~+~N^m}}$

         -   **distance_from_major**: In bp the distance from the sharing major intron boundaries.

-        -   **frame_shift**:
+        -   **frame_shift**: The residual value resulting from the division of distance_from_major by 3.

-        -   **have_abundant_sv**: For major intron check if they have an habundant minor variants.
+        -   **have_abundant_sv**: For major intron, check if they have an habundant minor variants (*i.e.* MIRA \> 0.05*)*.

         </div>

-    -   "Data1_supp.tab" contain summarize data and information per species such as the genome assembly, the clade, the list of the RNA-seq studied...
+    -   "Data1_supp.tab" contains summarize data and information per species such as the genome assembly, the clade, the list of the RNA-seq studied...
+Used in Fig. 1,3,4,6 and Supplementary Fig.
+        2,3,6,8,9.

-    -   "Data2_supp.tab" contains the analyzes of the relation between the average MIRA and the frame preserving proportion (Fig. 4A)
+    -   "Data2_supp.tab" contains the analyzes of the relation between the average MIRA and the frame preserving proportion (Fig. 4A).

-    -   "Data3_supp.tab" ????
+    -   "Data3_supp.tab" contains the distribution of the relative abundance of the spliced isoform compared to other transcripts with alternative splice boundaries (RAS) or compared to unspliced transcripts (RANS) (divided into 5% bins), for protein-coding gene introns (Fig. 2).

-    -   "Data4_supp.tab" is the analyzes of the average AS rate between organs in different tissues (Fig. 3).
+    -   "Data4_supp.tab" is the analysis of the average AS rate between organs in different tissues (Fig. 3 and Supplementary Fig. 9).

-    -   "Data5_supp.tab" is the analyzes of the SNPs density in *Drosophila melanogaster* and *Homo sapiens* (Fig. 5).
+    -   "Data5_supp.tab" is the analysis of the SNPs density in *Drosophila melanogaster* and *Homo sapiens* (Fig. 5 and Supplementary Fig. 4).

-    -   "Data6_supp.tab" is the analyzes of the relation between the FPKM and the average AS rate.
+    -   "Data6_supp.tab" is the analysis of the relation between the FPKM and the average AS rate (Fig. 6 and Supplementary Fig. 5).

-    -   "Data7_supp.tab" analyzese of the coverage impacting the AS rate and the proportion of analyzable annotated introns.
+    -   "Data7_supp.tab" analysis of the coverage impacting the AS rate and the proportion of analyzable annotated introns (Supplemenary Fig. 1).
-        (Supplemenary Fig. 1)

-    -   "Data8_supp.tab" Proportion of frame preserving intron for every species in ???
+    -   "Data8_supp.tab" Proportion of frame preserving introns for every species in (Fig. 4 and Supplementary Fig. 7).

-    -   "Data9_supp.tab" lifespan and longevity of the studied species
+    -   "Data9_supp.tab" contains sources and information regarding the lifespan and longevity of the species studied.

     -   "Data10_supp.tab" Table containing all the RNA-seq studied with information extracted from SRA runinfo table.

-    -   "Data11_supp.tab" ????
+    -   "Data11_supp.tab" contains the proportion of major introns per reading frame class per species.

--   The "pipelines" folder contains the bionformatics pipelines for three different purposes: to calculate the dN/dS ("dNdS pipeline");
-    to analyse various alternative splicing characteristics as part of our study ("AS pipeline"); to generate data table located in the "data" directory ("data generator").
+-   The "pipelines" folder contains the bionformatics pipelines for three different purposes: to calculate the dN/dS ratio ("dNdS pipeline"); to analyse various alternative splicing characteristics as part of our study ("AS pipeline"); to generate data table located in the "data" directory ("data generator").

 ###